libMesh/libmesh/README.md

 1. (Only if using a git clone) `git submodule update --init --recursive`
 1. `mkdir build`
 1. `cd build`
-1. `../configure --prefix=/path/to/libmesh/install`
+1. `../configure --prefix=/some/final/install/directory`
 1. `make`
 1. `make check` (optional, runs the example programs and unit tests when possible)
 1. `make install`

-Afterward, `make uninstall` is available if needed to remove the files copied to /path/to/libmesh/install by `make install`.
+Afterward, `make uninstall` is available if needed to remove the files copied to /some/final/install/directory (and its subdirectories) by `make install`.

 ## METHODS
 libMesh supports the notion of multiple methods, that is, configuration